An Emphasis on Fresh Vegetables Makes Chinese Cuisine Perfect for Vegetarians:

 (Recipes featuring this ingredient: Vegetarian Eight Treasures)

-Hair Moss (fat choy):
+Hair Moss (Fat Choy)

 Also known as hair vegetable, hair moss is one of the ingredients in Vegetarian New Years Casserole, a Buddhist dish traditionally served on the first day of the New Year.
-It can be difficult to find at Asian markets during the rest of the year, not surprising since its normal home is the Gobi dessert.
+It can be difficult to find at Asian markets during the rest of the year, not surprising since its normal home is the Gobi desert.
 Like many of the other ingredients found here, hair moss must be softened in water before use.